 He held the plastic note up with his fingers.
 “There’s a queen on it,” he said.
 He turned the note over and ran his fingertips over the back.
 “Who’s Winston Churchill?
 Why’s he there?”

 “He was a politician, a long time ago,” I said.
 “There was a big war, nearly a hundred years ago.
 My grandparents were your age.
 He became leader of the country in the middle of it.
 His leadership style helped make sure Britain didn’t lose the war to some people who were trying to wipe out anyone who wasn’t like them.
 Millions and millions of people died.”

 “So, they put his picture on money because he was the hero?”

-"Mmm...
-Not everyone agreed that he should be put on there," I said.
-"Some people thought it was wrong that a politician's picture should be put on money because not everyone likes politicians.
-And Churchill didn't particularly like people who weren't like him either.
-Earlier in his career, he did some bad things that hurt a lot of people, but he was fine with that because they weren't people like him.
-But I guess it was that sort of self-belief and joy in ordering people around in dangerous situations that made him such a good war leader."
+“Mmm… Not everyone agreed that he should be put on there,” I said.
+“Some people thought it was wrong that a politician’s picture should be put on money because not everyone likes politicians.
+And Churchill didn’t particularly like people who weren’t like him either.
+Earlier in his career, he did some bad things that hurt a lot of people, but he didn’t think much of it because they weren’t people like him.
+But I guess it was that sort of self-belief and comfort in ordering people around in dangerous situations that made him such a good war leader.”

 “He was good and bad depending on how you look at it?”